top of page

 Tech How-to: LaCie Rugged Portable Hard Drive Disassembly

-Hi - it's great to see you here.
+Thanks for stopping by.
 This is one of our most popular posts.
 If it ends up being helpful for you, please consider supporting this independent, ad-free website by making a donation via Paypal or Buy Me A Coffee.
 You'll find these links at the bottom of this page, as well, and a big "thank you" goes out to our amazing supporters.

 Being the resident tech whisperer in my office, a hard drive appeared on my desk the other day, with a concise note on it: "NOT MOUNTING".
 I've dealt with this many times before and, years ago, documented the teardown of a drive similar to the one being written about today.
 That old post takes the cake for having more views than anything else I've ever written.
 Since that one has helped out so many people, it just makes sense to go through the steps with this newer drive.
 The idea should be the same, but at least this drive has a port people still use - USB 3.
 Pics and descriptions are just below; a video version of this process is further down the page.